identify202020/did-method/did_kr_method.md

 ## Status of This Document

-It is a draft document and will be updated.
+This is a draft document and will be updated.

 ## KR.identifying DID Method Name

-The name string that shall identify this DID method is: kr
+The name string that identifies this DID method is: kr

 ## KR.identifying DID Format